sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

      ↓
 Limited situational awareness
 during extreme low visibility
-Don't claim existing systems are ineffective unless your research proves it.
+Existing systems should not be described as ineffective unless the research proves it.

-57. Slide 5 — Your Solution
+## 57. Slide 5 — Proposed Solution
 Something like:

 Multi-Sensor Intelligent Mine Safety & Mobility System